MartinPawel/CounterfactualDistanceAttack/README.md

 where the $\ell(\theta, \mathbf{z})$ denotes the loss (e.g., MSE-Loss or BCE-Loss) on the point $\mathbf{z} = (\mathbf{x}, y)$, and the threshold $\tau$ depends on $\mathbf{x}$ for the LRT attack (Carlini et al (2021)) and is constant for the standard loss based attack.
 The table below briefly summarizes the assumptions that underlie the various attack algorithms.

 <img align="center" width="600" height="200" src="/information_sets.PNG">

-## Paper
-For a more detailed introduction to these issues please have a look at our paper available on arXiv:
-Martin Pawelczyk, Himabindu Lakkaraju* and Seth Neel*, where * denotes equal senior author contribution: ["On the Privacy Risks of Algorithmic Recoruse"](https://arxiv.org/abs/2211.05427) *International Conference on Artificial Intelligence and Statistics (AISTATS)*, PMLR, 2023.

 ## Getting started
 ### Conda environment